Agribusiness

 Bitumen, the black petrochemical used for making roads is in high demand throughout Myanmar as the country seeks to modernize and the government has given a priority to road infrastructure.

-Our market analysis has found that in 2020 there was a 16% increase in bitumen usage and by 2024 there will be a further 27% increase.
-With domestic production unable to meet demand, by 2024 around 55% of bitumen will be imported.
+Our market analysis has found that in 2023 there was a 8% increase in bitumen usage and by 2025 there will be a further 7% increase.
+With domestic production unable to meet demand, coupled with the ongoing civil unrest, by 2026 around 60% of bitumen will be imported.

 Economic Research China.jpg